sblg/FLUCbio/README.md

 ## Examples

-The example is based on a postprandial (after meal) variable blood glucose.
+The example data is based on a postprandial (after meal) variable blood glucose.

 ```python
 >>> import FLUCbio